top of page

 2. Stay central.
 Stay put

-Nothing kills the dallying spirit more than manic round of ‘what to see?’
+Nothing kills the dallying spirit more than a manic round of ‘what to see?’.
 You must conquer the niggle that there's somewhere else better than where you are.

 It almost goes without saying that day tripping is anathema to the dedicated dallier.
-Experiencing a place decompress after sunset and slowly revive itself in the morning is a vital component of the dally.
+Experiencing a place decompress after sunset and slowly revive in the morning is a vital part of the dallying process.

-It’s also vital to experience how a place tastes, not just how it looks.
+It’s also essential to experience how a place tastes, not just how it looks.
 And that endeavour often requires several days serious research!

 3. A good viewpoint